-- Please put your name as the TEAM CAPTAIN and the TEAM NAME on all of your registration forms BEFORE you distribute them. - If your team mates want to register on-line, remind them to sign up under the team's name. www.lupus-az.org - Registration forms do not need to be sent in together.
+- If you are NOT going to register your team on-line, please put your name as the TEAM CAPTAIN and the TEAM NAME on all of your registration forms before you distribute them. - Registration forms do not need to be returned together.
 Make sure the TEAM NAME is on EACH registration form.
-Please make as many photo copies of the registration form as needed for your team. - Please include your email address.
-This will be our main way of communicating with you. - jonib0603@yahoo.com is the Team Coordinator's email address.
-(Joni Broussard) - THANK YOU in advance for encouraging your teammates to raise money for this worthwhile cause.
+Feel free to make as many copies of the registration form that you need. - Please include your email address.
+This will be the main way we communicate with you. - Be creative, dress up, wear crazy hats, pick a theme, and/or make signs.
+HAVE FUN! - THANK YOU in advance for encouraging your teammates to raise money for this worthwhile cause.